Elliott, Charles; Davis & Elliott; Elliott Son & Francis; Elliott & Francis

-and successors.
-Charles Elliott was one of the chief London cm of the late 18th century.
-He held royal appointments from 1783–c.
-1810 and was succeeded as royal cm and u by William Francis, his brother-in-law and partner.
-The firm continued in the royal service until the end of Victoria's reign.
-Elliott was a descendent of the Elliots of Liddesdale, famous in legends of the Scottish border.
-His father, outlawed for his part in the 1715 uprising, lived in Java where he worked for the Dutch East India Co.
-After his return to Britain he became the local Searches and Tidewater Officer in H M Customs at Burnham-on-Crouch in 1742.
-Charles was born there in 1752, one year before the death of his father.
-Heal, p.
-53 notes ‘The Elliotts were an old cabinet-making family probably dating back to one William Elliott of Shenley, Herts., 1655– 1730.
+Charles Elliott was baptised on 7 June 1752 at Burnham on Crouch, Essex, the son of Charles and Sarah Elliott.
+The family ancestry published in Burke’s Landed Gentry is very doubtful.
+It states that Charles’s father was a descendant of the Elliots of Liddesdale, famous in legends of the Scottish border.
+His father, supposedly outlawed for his part in the 1715 uprising, lived in Java where he worked for the Dutch East India Company.
+This account was produced later in the 19th century to establishamore respectable descent than from a cabinet maker and should be viewed with some scepticism.
+Heal commented: ‘The Elliotts were an old cabinet-making family probably dating back to one William Elliott of Shenley, Herts., 1655– 1730.
 His brother John was working in London and died in 1729.
 The one who is best known was Charles Elliott…’.

 Elliott became the sole proprietor of the firm in 1783 and is listed in various London directories from 1784–1808.
 In 1783 he received his first appointment as ‘Royal Upholsterer and Cabinetmaker’.
 From the beginning of his appointment he was the only royal furniture maker who was also employed as a general contractor and decorator, receiving a fixed salary of £157 10s 5d every quarter in addition to quarterly bills for furniture, mirrors, upholstery, carpets, etc. The contract work included ‘cleaning, renewing & fixing furniture’ at St James's, the House of Lords and Buckingham House, ‘washing, mending and making up of cushions, carpets, stools, sconces, curtains and tapestry’ for the Houses of Lords and of Commons, and also in 1791 the ‘use of a dozen Japan'd chairs and porterage to and from the Queen's house for the King's private apartment’.
 This contract work was continued by Elliott, Son & Francis as the firm was called after 1805.
 They charged, in 1810, the sum of £606 for re-upholstering the House of Commons, including ‘ripping out the whole of the leather cushions from the seats of the House entirely to pieces’.
 The House of Lords was also refurbished after the death of George III in 1820.
 Elliott and Francis received the commission under the supervision of Sir John Soane to carve and gild the canopy columns and made up the canopy and valances for the ‘a Large Corinthian Throne in the House for His Majesty’ as well as the upholstery for the throne itself, its footstool and table (illus.
 Roberts, Furniture History (1989), figs 11 and 12) now at Grimsthorpe Castle.
 The total bill for canopy, throne and 'a rosewood Table for the Throne with velvet cover trimmed with gold lace and fringe' was the considerable sum of £3,298.
 The throne canopy was to be protected when not in use by a crimson cloth lined with chamois leather.
 They also worked with John Russell, Vallance and Edwards to supply a throne, canopy, footstool and two high stools for the Robing Room at a total cost of £504 12s.